 Do not use this formula for an external volume or virtual volume.

-Formula to size VOL capacity of external storage
+Formula to size VOL capacity of external storage (VSP 5000 series)

 If you use an external volume, calculate the total capacity of parity groups of external volumes that are associated with the CLPR.